Do you need health insurance? Call us at 1-877-617-0390 (TTY/TDD 1-877-617-0392). Learn More

 If you have paid for services we agreed to cover, you can request reimbursement for the amount you paid.
 We can adjust your deductible, copayment or cost sharing to reimburse you.

-To request reimbursement for a covered service, you need a copy of the detailed claim from the provider.
-You also need to submit an explanation of why you paid for the covered services.
+To request reimbursement for a covered service, you need a copy of the detailed claim or bill from the provider in English.
+Translation must be provided.
+You also need to submit the Member Reimbursement Claim Form along with required documents listed on the form that is posted on the health plan website under “Member Materials and Forms.”
 Sometimes this may be referred to as a ‘superbill.’
 Send this to us at the following address:

 Ambetter from Arkansas Health & Wellness